Mount Hawthorn - Leederville

 Population growth drivers in Mount Hawthorn - Leederville are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Mount Hawthorn - Leederville's population, as of Aug 2025, is approximately 13,223.
-This figure represents an increase of 1,351 people since the 2021 Census, which reported a population of 11,872.
-The rise is inferred from ABS data showing an estimated resident population of 13,168 as of June 2024 and an additional 139 validated new addresses since the Census date.
-This results in a population density ratio of 3,390 persons per square kilometer, placing it in the upper quartile compared to national locations assessed by AreaSearch.
-The area's growth rate of 11.4% since the 2021 census exceeds the national average of 8.6%, indicating it as a region with significant population growth.
-Overseas migration contributed approximately 74.9% of overall population gains in recent periods, driving this growth.
+Mount Hawthorn-Leederville's population was approximately 13,223 as of November 2025.
+This figure represents a growth of 1,351 people since the 2021 Census, which reported a population of 11,872.
+The increase is inferred from an estimated resident population of 13,168 in June 2024 and 139 validated new addresses since the Census date.
+This results in a density ratio of 3,390 persons per square kilometer, placing it in the upper quartile nationally according to AreaSearch's assessments.
+The area's growth rate of 11.4% since the 2021 census exceeded the national average of 8.9%.
+Overseas migration contributed approximately 74.9% of overall population gains during recent periods.

-AreaSearch employs ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and post-2032 estimates, AreaSearch uses growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Future population projections indicate above median growth for statistical areas analysed by AreaSearch.
-The area is expected to expand by 2,175 persons to 2041, with an overall increase of 16.0% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and post-2032 growth estimations, AreaSearch uses ABS's latest Greater Capital Region projections released in 2023, based on 2022 data.
+Population projections indicate an above median growth for the area, with an expected expansion of 2,175 persons to reach a total population of approximately 15,497 by 2041, marking a 16.0% increase over the 17-year period.

 Frequently Asked Questions - Population